freeCodeCamp/guide/src/pages/articles/miscellaneous/create-a-new-api-endpoint-in-angular/index.md

 ---
-title: Create a New Api Endpoint In Angular
+title: Create a New Api Endpoint in Angular
 ---
 >> yo angular-fullstack:endpoint whatsit